Payroll blocked? Check out our payroll blocked troubleshooting tips article.

 The number is an 8-digit number—some documentation includes trailing digits (e.g.,12345678-003-WTH).
 In Gusto, enter only the first 8 digits (12345678) and not the trailing digits (003-WTH).

-If you're unsure of your account number, call the Colorado Department of Revenue at (303) 238-7378.
+If you do not know your account number, call the Colorado Department of Revenue at (303) 238-7378.

-If you're unsure what your account number or rate is, call the agency at (800) 480-8299.
+If you do not know your account number or rates, call the agency at (800) 480-8299.

 If you have employees working in one of the below locations, you or your employees may be liable for an Occupational Privilege Tax (OPT).

-You can find your existing OPT account number(s) and deposit schedule(s) on notices you've received from the local agencies.
+You can find your existing OPT account numbers and deposit schedules on notices you've received from the local agencies.
 You can also contact the agency directly:

 If you need to register for an OPT tax, click the Register a company with state and local agencies dropdown above in this article.